One of the best ways to prevent back pain is to keep your back muscles strong. Follow these steps to help protect your

 There are different kinds of back pain.

 Back pain can feel like a dull, constant ache or a sudden, sharp pain.
 Back pain often gets better on its own.
 Find out when to call a doctor or nurse.

 Acute back pain is pain that lasts from a few days to a few weeks.
-It’s often caused by an accident, a fall, or lifting something too heavy.
+It’s often caused by an accident, a fall, or moving something that’s too heavy.
 Acute back pain usually gets better without any treatment.

 Who gets back pain?

 Most people have back pain at some point in their lives.
 It’s one of the most common reasons people visit the doctor or nurse.
 People are more likely to experience back pain as they get older.

 Many people hurt their backs at work when they lift, push, or pull something that's too heavy.
-People may also be at risk for back pain if they:
+You may also be at risk for back pain if you:

 - Have poor posture (don’t stand and sit up straight)